DDeShon/ScoreSystem/README.md

 # ScoreSystem

 This is a game scoring system for a side-scroller, written in C#.
+It is utilized in a game that I built in Unity.